datastax/dsbench-labs/getting_started/what_next.md

 There are many ways to use dsbench, depending on your level of need.

-As we navigate sharing this tool with our broader user community, we'll need to lean on each other to identify where more polish is needed and what features are most in demand.
+As we navigate sharing this toolkit with our broader user community, we'll need to lean on each other to identify where more polish is needed and what features are most in demand.

-## For DSBench developers
+## For Everyone

 We're working hard on bringing the next version of DSBench to you.
 The focal point on the next release will be clearly identified as a milestone at the [DSBench Milestones](https://github.com/datastax/dsbench-labs/milestones) page.

-## For Everyone

-If you are interested in helping out, one of the best ways to do so is to share in our [DataStax DSBench Community](https://community.datastax.com/spaces/51/index.html).
+If you are interested in helping out, one of the best ways to do so is to share in our [DataStax DSBench Community](https://community.datastax.com/spaces/51/index.html) and on our [DSBench Issues](https://github.com/datastax/dsbench-labs/issues) page.

 ## For Workload Builders